 For more adventure on Bohol island, cross the Bamboo hanging bridge over the river.
 This shaky bridge is weaved out of bamboo and each step you take will make you wince.
 Nothing to worry though, the bridge won’t break!

 On the other side of the bridge, you will find some souvenirs and refreshments.
 We had a delicious cold coconut drink before heading back.

 Bohol is the perfect island to get started with diving in case you were thinking about getting your license.
 First of all, it is affordable, the sea is rather calm and perfect for beginners, and there are loads of dive shops to choose from.

 You can choose between getting SSI or PADI certified.
 We decided to go with SSI as it was cheaper and came with more flexibility.
 We didn’t have to do the theory in the room for 4 hours watching videos but could do it by ourselves on the phone at home whenever it suited us.

 The dive shop where we did it is called Go Scuba Bohol and is the first shop on the right when you walk down to the beach.
 It cost around 300€, took 2-3 days, and included 4 dives in total.

 Enjoy the Sunset at Danao Beach

 It is no secret that Southeast Asia has one of the most beautiful sunsets, especially the Philippines.
 Take a motorbike or taxi to Linaw Resort (at Danao beach) and enjoy the sunset there at the beach.
-You can either enjoy a drink in the beach bars, or bring your own drinks and just hang out there.
+You can either enjoy a drink at the beach bars or bring your own drinks and just hang out there.
 Up to you!